walmartlabs/linearroad/GENERATEDATA.md

 time java datamakeexit <temp_outfile2> <temp_outfile3>  # make the last type 0 record an exit lane tuple mv <temp_outfile3> <clean_file>
 ```
-The raw files above can be cleansed in parallel as well as on n machines.
+The raw files above can be cleansed in parallel on n machines.

 On each machine, or a single machine, place the raw files in a new directory and from the directory with the java classes run:
 ```
 for f in $(ls <dir_of_raw_files>) ; do time java dataval $f t1 ; time java datarm2 t1 t2 ; time java datamakeexit t2 t3 ; mv t3 $f.clean ; done
 ```
-Using absolute paths may be helpful.
+Use absolute paths.

 After cleaning move all the clean files into a new directory to merge the n "clean" files.
 ```
 time java datacombine  <dir_of_cleaned_files> <outfile (combined_cleaned_file)>
 ```
-The above command will emit the maximum carid which you need to create the historical tolls file.
+The above command will emit the maximum carid which is needed to create the historical tolls file.

 Then create the historical toll file and the random re-entrant cars.